Bayesian analysis of $\alpha$-Starobinsky model with Planck, ACT and DESI data: Introduction

 While Planck provides stringent constraints on this parameter space, the advent of next-generation cosmological surveys offers a crucial opportunity to test these models under new observational stress.
 High-resolution CMB measurements from the Atacama Cosmology Telescope (ACT) provide refined insights into small-scale temperature and polarization anisotropies, as well as late-time structure growth via CMB lensing \cite{2024ApJ...962..113M,2024ApJ...962..112Q}.
-Simultaneously, the recent Data Release 2 (DR2) from the Dark Energy Spectroscopic Instrument (DESI) has mapped the cosmic expansion history with unprecedented precision through Baryon Acoustic Oscillations (BAO) \cite{2025PhRvD.112h3515A}.
-The inclusion of these independent datasets particularly the DESI BAO measurements, visibly shifts the preferred values of standard cosmological parameters like $n_s$ \cite{2025JCAP...11..063C,2025JCAP...11..062L}.
-For highly rigid models like the pure Starobinsky case ($\alpha=1$), accommodating these shifts requires an extreme, often non-physically large number of $e$-folds during inflation, $N_*$.
-This substantial inconsistency directly motivates the exploration of the $\alpha$-deformed parameter space, where the additional degree of freedom allows the model to naturally absorb the statistical pull of modern datasets.
+Simultaneously, the recent Data Release 2 (DR2) from the Dark Energy Spectroscopic Instrument (DESI) has mapped the cosmic expansion history, at lower redshifts, with unprecedented precision through Baryon Acoustic Oscillations (BAO) \cite{2025PhRvD.112h3515A}.
+The inclusion of these independent datasets, particularly the DESI BAO measurements, visibly shifts the preferred values of standard cosmological parameters like $n_s$ \cite{2025JCAP...11..063C,2025JCAP...11..062L}.
+For highly rigid models like the pure Starobinsky case ($\alpha=1$), accommodating these shifts requires an undesirably large number of large number of $e$-folds during inflation, $N_*$.
+This substantial inconsistency directly motivates the exploration of the $\alpha$-deformed parameter space, where the additional degree of freedom allows the model to naturally absorb the statistical shift of modern datasets.